 I've been a big fan of Elna Cain since I first started thinking about becoming a freelance writer.
 Her blog has continued to be one of my go-to resources now that I've been freelancing for years.

-When Elna reached out to me about becoming a contributing writer to Freelancer FAQs, I was so surprised and delighted!
+When Elna reached out to me about becoming a contributing guest post writer on Freelancer FAQs, I was so surprised and delighted!
 And, of course, I said yes!
 In June, I contributed my first three guest posts to Freelancer FAQs.

 Scroll below for the full roundup, and be sure to check them out in their entirety on the Freelancer FAQs website.

 So You Have a Freelance Website, Now What?

 Everybody and their mother will tell you just how important it is to have a freelance website and portfolio.
 It's touted as one of the must-have tools for any freelancer, whether you're a writer, graphic designer, etc. But, what comes next?
 The truth is, there's a lot more work to be done!

 This guest post covers what the next steps are after creating a freelance website and portfolio.
 Check it out to learn tips that will help you promote your website and services so you can start attracting high-quality freelance clients.